 Mr. Woodward serves on the boards of the International Society of Sustainability Professionals and the Network for Business Innovation and Sustainability.
 He is a US Green Building Council LEED Accredited Professional and a member of the Institute of Management Accountants and the Responsible Purchasing Network.

 While ISSP is now its own 501C3, we will be forever grateful to the International Sustainable Development Foundation and the Zero Waste Alliance for their initial support during our start up years.
 ISDF and ZWA provided the organizational shell within which we gestated along with administrative, technical and moral support.

 ISSP operates under a set of by-laws maintained by the board of directors.
-A copy of the our by-laws is available below.
+A copy of our by-laws is available here.